 - Campground amenities: Flush toilets, hot shower, laundry facility, convenience store

 The beach is a great spot for s'mores.
 Photo courtesy of Newport Dunes Beach Resort

 This waterfront camping resort in Orange County is so close and so easy, you may feel guilty calling it camping.
 Located on a small protected cove set back from the oceanfront in the heart of Newport Beach, this hidden in plain sight gem has a clean beach with surf-free water perfect for paddle boarding and pedal boating.
 Over the summer, an inflatable water park is erected with enough structures to exhaust a kid of any size.
-The resort has lovely cabins on the water (that book well in advance) as well as set-back sections for tent or RV camping.
+The resort has lovely cabins on the water (that book well in advance) as well as set-back sections for RV camping, and tent camping is allowed on the small RV sites.
 In season, the resort hosts events like nighttime movies, campfires, and kids' activities.